14 You can’t heal a wound by saying it’s not there! Yet the priests and prophets give assurances of peace when all is war.

 As a civilization, we know more about trauma now that we ever did before.
 Trained counselors and other mental health professionals have the tools to help.
 By focusing on unconditional positive regard, they can create the safe, confidential, and accepting environment that is necessary for processing.
 The restoration of healthy coping is very possible.

-If you were traumatized at any point in your life, I am very sorry for what happened to you.
+If you were traumatized at any point in your life, I feel deep sorrow for what happened to you.
 That was not what God intended for your life.
 Use this opportunity to schedule an appointment with a professional to help you walk through the journey to a healed you.